theRealPadster/name-that-tune/README.md

   - [Planned Features](#planned-features)

 ## Installation
-Download the [dist branch](https://github.com/theRealPadster/spurdle/archive/refs/heads/dist.zip) and rename the folder "spurdle".
+Download the [dist branch](https://github.com/theRealPadster/name-that-tune/archive/refs/heads/dist.zip) and rename the folder "name-that-tune".
 Copy it into the spicetify custom apps folder:
 | **Platform**    | **Path**                               |
 |-----------------|----------------------------------------|
 | **Linux/macOS** | `~/.config/spicetify/CustomApps`       |
 | **Windows**     | `%userprofile%/.spicetify/CustomApps/` |

-After putting the spurdle folder into the correct custom apps folder, run the following command to enable it:
+After putting the name-that-tune folder into the correct custom apps folder, run the following command to enable it:
 ```
-spicetify config custom_apps spurdle
+spicetify config custom_apps name-that-tune
 spicetify apply
 ```
 Note: Using the `config` command to add the custom app will always append the file name to the existing custom apps list.
 It does not replace the whole key's value.